PastorCoder/ReCoinShowcase/README.md

-# This web app is deployed on web3 (IPFS).\
+# This web app is deployed on web3 (IPFS).
- Open [ipfs://bafybeicesiwabmza7dk6yuryzglxhlm5xiabdne3j5oehl3z7h7tknista](https://broken-lake-4504.on.fleek.co) to view it in your browser.
+ Open [Web3 Link](https://broken-lake-4504.on.fleek.co) to view it in your browser.